-The emergence of multidrug-resistant Gram-negative bacilli is worrying, especially in patients with health-care-associated bacterial meningitis.
-Resistance to the third-generation and fourth-generation cephalosporins, and carbapenems, has reduced the range of antibiotic options available.
-Outbreaks of meningitis caused by Escherichia coli strains producing extended-spectrum β -lactamases in neonatal wards can be difficult to control.
+The emergence of multidrug-resistant Gram-negative bacilli is worrying, especially in patients with health-careassociated bacterial meningitis.
+Resistance to the thirdgeneration and fourth-generation cephalosporins, and carbapenems, has reduced the range of antibiotic options available.
+Outbreaks of meningitis caused by Escherichia coli strains producing extended-spectrum $\beta$ -lactamases in neonatal wards can be difficult to control.
 In patients with Acinetobacter baumannii meningitis, the most commonly used empirical antibiotic is meropenem with or without gentamicin or amikacin given either intraventricularly or intrathecally.
 If the organism is resistant to carbapenems,

-Recommended therapy Alternative therapies Streptococcus pneumoniae Penicillin MIC ≤0·06 μg/mL Penicillin G or amoxicillin/ ampicillin Cefotaxime, ceftriaxone, chloramphenicol Penicillin MIC ≥0·12 μg/mL Cefotaxime or ceftriaxone MIC† <1·0 μg/mL Cefotaxime or ceftriaxone Cefepime, meropenem Cefotaxime or ceftriaxone MIC† ≥1·0 μg/mL Vancomycin plus either cefotaxime or ceftriaxone‡ Vancomycin plus moxifloxacin§ Neisseria meningitidis Penicillin MIC <0·1 μg/mL Penicillin G or amoxicillin/ ampicillin Cefotaxime, ceftriaxone, chloramphenicol Penicillin MIC ≥0·1 μg/mL Cefotaxime or ceftriaxone Cefepime, chloramphenicol, fluoroquinolone, meropenem Listeria monocytogenes Amoxicillin/ampicillin or penicillin G¶ Trimethoprim-sulfamethoxazole Streptococcus agalactiae Amoxicillin/ampicillin or penicillin G¶ Cefotaxime, ceftriaxone, vancomycin Haemophilus influenzae β-lactamase negative Amoxicillin/ampicillin Cefotaxime, ceftriaxone, cefepime, chloramphenicol, aztreonam, fluoroquinolone β-lactamase positive Cefotaxime or ceftriaxone Cefepime, chloramphenicol, aztreonam, fluoroquinolone β-lactamase negative, ampicillin resistant Meropenem Fluoroquinolone Staphylococcus aureus Meticillin sensitive Nafcillin or oxacillin Vancomycin, linezolid, daptomycin Meticillin resistant Vancomycin Trimethoprim-sulfamethoxazole, linezolid, daptomycin Staphylococcus epidermidis Vancomycin Linezolid Enterobacteriaceae Cefotaxime or ceftriaxone Aztreonam, fluoroquinolone, trimethoprim-sulfamethoxazole, meropenem, ampicillin Pseudomonas aeruginosa Ceftazidime or cefepime¶ Aztreonam, meropenem, ciprofloxacin¶ Acinetobacter baumannii Meropenem Colistin (usually formulated as colistimethate sodium), polymyxin B††
+Decomposed ad the years A language in a sharen ing Recommended therapy Alternative therapies Streptococcus pneumoniae Penicillin MIC ≤0·06 μg/mL Penicillin G or amoxicillin/ ampicillin Cefotaxime, ceftriaxone, chloramphenicol Penicillin MIC ≥0·12 μg/mL Cefotaxime or ceftriaxone MIC† <1·0 μg/mL Cefotaxime or ceftriaxone Cefepime, meropenem Cefotaxime or ceftriaxone MIC† ≥1∙0 μg/mL Vancomycin plus either cefotaxime or ceftriaxone‡ Vancomycin plus moxifloxacin§ Neisseria meningitidis Penicillin MIC <0∙1 μg/mL Penicillin G or amoxicillin/ ampicillin Cefotaxime, ceftriaxone, chloramphenicol Penicillin MIC ≥0·1 μg/mL Cefotaxime or ceftriaxone Cefepime, chloramphenicol, fluoroquinolone, meropenem Listeria monocytogenes Amoxicillin/ampicillin or penicillin G¶ Trimethoprim-sulfamethoxazole Streptococcus agalactiae Amoxicillin/ampicillin or penicillin G¶ Cefotaxime, ceftriaxone, vancomycin Haemophilus influenzae β-lactamase negative Amoxicillin/ampicillin Cefotaxime, ceftriaxone, cefepime, chloramphenicol, aztreonam, fluoroquinolone $\beta$ -lactamase positive Cefotaxime or ceftriaxone Cefepime, chloramphenicol, aztreonam, fluoroquinolone β-lactamase negative, ampicillin resistant Meropenem Fluoroquinolone Staphylococcus aureus Meticillin sensitive Nafcillin or oxacillin Vancomycin, linezolid, daptomycin Meticillin resistant Vancomycin Trimethoprim-sulfamethoxazole, linezolid, daptomycin Staphylococcus epidermidis Vancomycin Linezolid Enterobacteriaceae Cefotaxime or ceftriaxone Aztreonam, fluoroquinolone, trimethoprim-sulfamethoxazole, meropenem, ampicillin Pseudomonas aeruginosa Ceftazidime or cefepime¶ Aztreonam, meropenem, ciprofloxacin¶ Acinetobacter baumannii Meropenem Colistin (usually formulated as colistimethate sodium), polymyxin B††

-MIC=minimum inhibitory concentration.
-In the absence of clinical data, recommendations for use of some agents are based on cerebrospinal fluid penetration and efficacy in experimental animal models of bacterial meningitis. †In-vitro activities of β -lactam antibiotic agents against S pneumoniae are predictable within drug classes, but the relation between penicillin and cefotaxime-ceftriaxone MICs is not linear. ‡Addition of rifampicin can be considered if the organism is susceptible, the expected clinical or bacteriological response is delayed, or the cefotaxime/ceftriaxone MIC of the pneumococcal isolate is >40 μg/mL. \$No clinical data exist for use of this agent in patients with pneumococcal meningitis; recommendation is based on cerebrospinal fluid penetration and in-vitro activity against S pneumoniae. ¶Addition of an aminoglycoside should be considered; might need intraventricular or intrathecal administration in Gram-negative meningitis. ||Addition of rifampicin should be considered.
-Choice of a specific agent should be based on in-vitro susceptibility testing. ††Might also need to be administered by the intraventricular or intrathecal routes.
+MIC=minimum inhibitory concentration. \In the absence of clinical data, recommendations for use of some agents are based on cerebrospinal fluid penetration and efficacy in experimental animal models of bacterial meningitis. †In-vitro activities of $\beta$ -lactam antibiotic agents against S pneumoniae are predictable within drug classes, but the relation between penicillin and cefotaxime-ceftriaxone MICs is not linear. ‡Addition of rifampicin can be considered if the organism is susceptible, the expected clinical or bacteriological response is delayed, or the cefotaxime/ceftriaxone MIC of the pneumococcal isolate is >4·0 μg/mL. \$No clinical data exist for use of this agent in patients with pneumococcal meningitis; recommendation is based on cerebrospinal fluid penetration and in-vitro activity against S pneumoniae. ¶Addition of an aminoglycoside should be considered; might need intraventricular or intrathecal administration in Gram-negative meningitis. ||Addition of rifampicin should be considered be administered by the intraventricular or intrathecal routes.

-Table 4: Antibiotics for bacterial meningitis after microorganism identification and in-vitro susceptibility testing colistin (usually formulated as colistimethate sodium) or polymyxin B should be given intravenously, and might be given by the intrathecal or intraventricular route.
-In one retrospective study of 51 patients with Acinetobacter meningitis,39 all eight patients given a combination of intravenous and intrathecal colistin survived.
+$\it Table 4:$ Antibiotics for bacterial meningitis after microorganism identification and in-vitro susceptibility testing\ colistin (usually formulated as colistimethate sodium) or polymyxin B should be given intravenously, and might be given by the intrathecal or intraventricular route.
+In one retrospective study of 51 patients with Acinetobacter meningitis, all eight patients given a combination of intravenous and intrathecal colistin survived.